This week I’m going to give you the full lowdown on one of my personal side hustles: I make money selling T shirts online.

 I have a series of T shirts that are just funny or slang words in a foreign language that I speak.
 The T shirts are aimed at people studying the language, or who are interested in the culture associated with the language.
 Several of these sell very well, and they’re literally just one word that took me all of 2 seconds to type out!

 You can still make a plain text design attractive by choosing an interesting font.
-Most design programs come with plenty of fonts, or you can download them for free from sites like 1001 Fonts (just make sure it has a commercial licence).
+Most design programs come with plenty of fonts, or you can download them for free from sites like 1001 Fonts.
+Just make sure the fonts you choose are free for commercial use.

 If you do want to create slightly more advanced designs, you can purchase basic design elements from websites such as Creative Market.
 You can buy things such as patterns, textures, fonts and clipart which you can mix and match into your own designs.